Meet The Team

 Nicky is interested in low and high tech Alternative and Augmentative Communication systems ranging from symbols, PECS, switching and signing to Voice Output Communication Aids and iPads.
 She also holds a post-graduate qualification in the Practical Management of Eating and Drinking Difficulties in Children.

-Debbie Randall - Speech and Language therapist
+Debbie Randall BSc (Hons), MRCSLT, Speech and Language Therapist

 Debbie is a member of the Royal College of Speech and Language Therapists and is state registered with the Health Professions Council.
 She obtained a degree in Speech and Language Pathology and Therapeutics from the University of Central England in Birmingham in 1995.
 Since then she has worked with children of all ages in community clinics, early year’s settings and mainstream schools in both North Kent and Bournemouth.

-Marie-Claire Lawson - Speech and Language therapist
+Marie-Claire Lawson BA(Hons), MRCSLT, Speech and Language Therapist

-Debbie Russell-Jones – Speech and language therapist
+Debbie Russell-Jones BSc (Hons), MRCSLT, Speech and Language Therapist

 Debbie qualified as a Speech and Language Therapist in 2007 and has been working in a range of paediatric settings for the past 8 years including preschool clinics, mainstream schools, special schools and specialist language bases.
 She has experience of working with children with speech and language difficulties of all age groups from pre-school to teenagers.